Some things I’ve learnt through experiencing deep grief and tools I personally still use.

 With trauma or grief, our self can split, and we may find ourselves living in a sense of *autopilot*, to help us somewhat cope with the day to day running of life.

 Some things that helped me understand this experience and what I still call on when I need it is below.
 I hope this may help you or a loved one who has experienced grief or trauma.
+Many of these things are from books or other spiritual forms of support which I can't remember exactly where I sourced them from.

 * Feel the pain.
 It is natural to want to escape.